brumar/SRS-Simulations/article.md

 **Success Rate** : Probability of answering "yes" at card.
 Supposed to be constant during a single simulation.
 This is often called retention rate, but I reserve this term to another meaning.

 **Retention Rate** : Average success rate if the user was tested at **any random moment** during the simulation.
-This is a better index than Success rate.
+This metric has several advantages over success rate, the main one being that this is more related to real life outcomes.

 **Efficiency** : Retention Rate / Workload